chef-boneyard/chef-web-docs-2016/step_resource/step_resource_ruby_block_stash_file_in_data_bag.rst

 .. code-block:: ruby

-   #  the following code sample comes from the ``seed`` recipe in the following cookbook: https://github.com/mattray/bittorrent-cookbook
+   # the following code sample comes from the ``seed`` recipe
+   # in the following cookbook: https://github.com/mattray/bittorrent-cookbook

-   ruby_block "share the torrent file" do
+   ruby_block 'share the torrent file' do
      block do
        f = File.open(node['bittorrent']['torrent'],'rb')
        #read the .torrent file and base64 encode it